ahopgood/Vagrant-Puppet/modules/tomcat/README.markdown

 * A port number can be passed as a module parameter.
 * Create an iptables firewall rule for a specified port parameter
 * Only tested to work on CentOS
-* Supports only tomcat 6.0.xx and 7.0.xx
+* Supports multiple major versions of tomcat
+	* 6.0.xx, 7.0.xx and 8.0.xx
 	* Cannot support multiple minor versions of tomcat on same install
 * Performs upgrades of minor versions of existing installations
 * Script manager user